 Race is a biological realityShow moreShow less

 Humans are different from each other - physically, culturally, linguistically, psychologically.
-Proponents of race as a biological reality view such differences as anchored in genetic differences at a group level.
-Black people, white people, Jewish people, etc have certain key characteristic that make them unique and different from others.
+Proponents of race as a biological reality view differences as anchored in genetic differences at a group level.
+Racial groups have key characteristics that make them unique and different from others.

 [P1] Races are defined by outward appearance or other physiological features.

 People may categorize someone as a certain race by outward appearance, but that person may not identify with that race (e.g. golfer Tiger Woods)